 Tutors at 7Sage LSAT must score in the 99th percentile on the actual LSAT, so you know they know the material (more on LSAT percentiles).
 After the tutors are hired, they’re trained even further through a variety of courses and teaching seminars.
 In fact, the hiring process at 7Sage LSAT is even more particular than Yale Law.

 With that being said, there’s no in-person tutoring (which, for many these days, is not really a consideration anyways).
-The tutoring sessions are held live over Zoom for only around $150/hour, most alumni have really enjoyed their experience.
+The tutoring sessions are held live over Zoom for around $200/hour, most alumni have really enjoyed their experience.

 Consistently ranked among our favorite LSAT prep courses, 7Sage now offers tutoring for students seeking a bit of extra attention.